Last Updated: 30th November 2020

 - Your employer and job title when you were a member

 The policy for retaining data relating to complaints about BAFTA members is laid out in the Data Codes section of the BAFTA Membership Codes which can be found in the “Information -> Academy Business“ section of the members’ area of the BAFTA website.
-Subject to approval of the board on the 4th June 2018, the policy will be to retain this data for as long as you remain a member.
+We retain this data for as long as you remain a member.
 The Membership Codes may be reviewed from time to time so you should check the current membership codes to be sure of the current retention policy.

 4.4.
 All Other Data